Dull feeling or scientific proof?

 For example, were the clicks counted?
 And perhaps the indirect commitment rate, that is, those who are informed themselves in social media, but then did not click the same, but rather buy something later, somehow raised?

-Because in my opinion, the poorly possible measurability of such "laggards" is the big problem in social media marketing because it can only be captured "emotionally" - and therefore social media is suspicious of many marketing managers.
+Because in my opinion the measurability of such “stragglers”, which is difficult to measure, is the big problem in social media marketing, because it can only be recorded “emotionally” - and therefore social media is suspect for many marketing managers.

 After all, there are other contact information: